 Meet Shelley L’Green

-Occupational Therapist helping families understand ADHD from the inside out.
+Occupational Therapist helping girls, women and gender diverse individuals understand ADHD from the inside out.

-I believe girls with ADHD deserve to grow up understanding their brain and body from the inside out, not questioning their worth.
+I believe girls, women and gender diverse individuals navigating ADHD deserve to understand their brain and body from the inside out — not spend their lives questioning their worth.

-And families deserve support that feels steady, respectful, and grounded in science.
+And everyone who loves them deserves support that feels steady, respectful, and grounded in science.
 That is why this work matters to me.

 Where This Began

-Hi, I’m Shelley L’Green — OT for over a decade, diagnosed with ADHD at nine, and now raising girls who remind me daily why this work matters.
+Hi, I’m Shelley L’Green — OT for over a decade, diagnosed with ADHD at nine, and now raising girls who remind me daily why this work matters so much.

 As a girl, I was sensitive, sensory-seeking, and often misunderstood.
 I talked too much.
 Fidgeted too much.
 Bit my nails.
 Forgot things.
 Tried so hard to get it right and fit in.